 Things The Cops Don’t Want You to Know When They Pull You Over

-Getting caught drinking and driving is a preventable offense and one that is undoubtedly no laughing matter, but when something as regrettable as this occurs you need a tenacious attorney and a bit of grace.
-The first thing to remember is to stay calm, breath (through your nose), and think before you open your mouth, which may be difficult if you have been drinking.
-Remember, the more you speak, the more alcohol they smell on your breath.
-Try to talk without expelling much air.
-Control your heart rate and take as many deep breaths as possible without arousing suspicion to pump oxygen into your bloodstream.
+Getting caught drinking and driving is a preventable offense, but when something as regrettable as this occurs you need a tenacious attorney and a bit of grace.
+The first thing to remember is to stay calm and think before you open your mouth.
+Remember, the more you speak, the more alcohol they smell on your breath and the greater chance you have of incriminating yourself.

 Putting you in the light most favorable to the prosecutor and judge will be our endless pursuit.
-I will make sure the prosecutor knows who you are and all your redeeming qualities to get you that extra bit of consideration, which could be the difference between probation and jail or keeping your professional license or losing it.
+Our team will do our best to make sure the prosecutor knows who you are and all your redeeming qualities to get you that extra bit of consideration, which could be the difference between probation and jail or keeping your professional license or losing it.

-In situations as this, getting in front of the case and hiring an attorney is crucial.
-If the attorney is hired soon, they can uncover quickly subpoena relevant witnesses and medical records that may unearth instability in the alleged complainant, such as a pattern of accusing other of assault, or attempts to cover infidelity by falsely accusing the defendant.
+In situations like this, getting in front of the case and hiring an attorney is crucial.
+If the attorney is hired soon, they can quickly discover relevant witnesses and medical records that may unearth instability in the alleged complainant.

 White-collar crime refers to financially motivated, nonviolent crime committed by businesses and government professionals.
 White collar crimes also include identity theft, mortgage broker fraud, bribery, embezzlement and tax evasion.
 These crimes all have one similarity, which is the ultimate goal to receive economic or financial gain.